mariozaizar/language-eml/CONTRIBUTING.md

 ### Contributing

+> :bulb: Sublime Text users, check: https://github.com/mariozaizar/eml-tmLanguage

 - Fork this repo.
-- Create new branch and do the changes.
+- Create a new branch and commit the changes.
 - Test manually and add specs.
 - Send Pull Request.
 Get a +1 from the core team.
 - Get your changes merged.